 Return of supporting documents

 The driving licence fee includes return of your supporting documents (where applicable) by second class post.
 If you would like your supporting documents returned by secure delivery, please supply an appropriate pre-paid Royal Mail Special delivery envelope.

 Please note - DVA will not provide compensation for any loss or delay resulting from the use of second class post.

 When to expect your licence

 Driver Licensing will accept applications for renewal licences up to two months before they are due to expire, giving you time to plan ahead and ensure that your licence is ready in good time for example for a planned trip such as a holiday.

-If your licence has been lost, stolen, defaced, or damaged, applications for a replacement licence will be accepted at any time.
+If your licence has been lost, stolen, defaced, or damaged you can make an application for a replacement at any time.

 If you do not receive your licence

 If your driving licence has not been delivered within four weeks you should contact DVA Driver Licensing.

 If you do not inform DVA within eight weeks that your licence has not arrived, you must apply for a duplicate licence and pay the relevant fee.

 Driving before your licence is returned

 Once DVA has received your valid application, you can drive before you receive your licence as long as you:

 - have held a Northern Ireland or Great Britain licence issued since 1 January 1976 or another exchangeable licence

 - explained at the link below

 - have made a qualifying application for a licence